You are here

-- When available, review your fall class schedule in your ISIS account.
+- When available, review your fall class schedule in your MyHusky account.
 Schedules will be posted mid-August.

-- Once you have your class schedule, visit our University Store to price and purchase your textbooks.
-Tip: Buy your books online from home, and the awesome staff will box them up for you for pick up once you get here! (link to bookstore).
+- Once you have your class schedule, visit our University Bookstore website to price and purchase your textbooks.
+Tip: Buy your books online from home, and the awesome staff will box them up for you for pick up once you get here!.

 - Review the MyCore program as well as the degree requirements for the major you have chosen.
 It’s good to have a road map when you’re starting an awesome journey!

-- Register your cell phone number for emergency notifications and update your emergency contact info through your ISIS account.
+- Register your cell phone number for emergency notifications and update your emergency contact info through your MyHusky account.
 Tip: You can also add a parent’s phone number for emergency notifications.

 - Familiarize yourself with The Pilot, our student code of conduct handbook.
 You are responsible for knowing our code of conduct.
 (There might be a quiz!)